 - Cover the scones in plastic wrap and freeze for about 30 minutes.

-- While it is int he freezer, preheat your oven to 425 degrees F and line a baking sheet with parchment paper.
+- While it is int he freezer, preheat your oven to 425 F and line a baking sheet with parchment paper.

 - Remove the scones and place on the parchment paper.